 So, What happens if the ignition system fires at the wrong time.

-Most of the time power will fall and gas consumption and emissions will increase.
+Consequently, Most of the time power will fall and fuel consumption and emissions will increase.

 Using A Vacuum Gauge To Test For Incorrect Timing

 Incorrect ignition timing also affects manifold vacuum readings.
-Connect a vacuum gauge to a strong manifold vacuum source.
-Lower than normal readings could indicate incorrect timing.
+So, by connecting a vacuum gauge to a strong manifold vacuum source; lower than normal readings could indicate incorrect timing.

 Newer engines typically use computerized ignition systems.
-The computer has a timing map with spark advance values for all combinations of engine speed and load.
-The computer will send a signal to the ignition coil at the indicated time in the timing map.
+The computer has a timing map with spark advance values; for all combinations of engine speed and load.
+Finally, The computer will send a signal to the ignition coil at the indicated time in the timing map.

 Electronic Spark Control Module

-Many people will also call this the ESC module, or the ignition module.
-The ignition module works together with the computer to set the engine’s ignition system for the best performance and efficiency.
-One of the specific functions of the ESC module is to advance or retard the timing of the ignition system.
+Many people will also call this the (ESC) module; or the ignition module.
+The ignition module works together with the computer; to set the engine’s ignition system; for the best performance and efficiency.
+Finally, One of the specific functions of the (ESC) module is; to advance or retard the timing of the ignition system.

-Under heavy load, the module will advance the timing to increase power and will retard it at low throttle.
-The ESC module makes these changes automatically and smoothly, almost to the point where they are virtually unnoticeable.
-So, The ESC module plays an important role in the operation of the engine.
-As a result, Any problems with it can cause issues with the drivability and performance in your engine.
+Under heavy load; the module will advance the timing to increase power and will retard it at low throttle.
+Furthermore, The (ESC) module makes these changes automatically and smoothly; almost to the point where they are virtually unnoticeable.
+So, The (ESC) module plays an important role in the operation of the engine.
+As a result, Any problems with it can cause issues with; the drivability and performance in your engine.

 What Can Happen With Incorrect Ignition Timing